 When synchronization occurs, the Merge Agent might need to read and transfer the entire data row from a Publisher or Subscriber.
 If the row contains columns that use LOBs, this process can require additional memory allocation and negatively impact performance even though these columns may not have been updated.
 To reduce the likelihood that this performance impact occurs, consider putting LOB columns in a separate table using a one-to-one relationship to the rest of the row data.
 The data types text, ntext, and image are deprecated.
 If you do include LOBs, we recommend that you use the data types varchar(max), nvarchar(max), varbinary(max), respectively.

-Use a publication compatibility level of 90RTM (SQL Server 2005 or a later version).
+- Use a publication compatibility level of 90RTM (SQL Server 2005).

-Unless one or more Subscribers use a different version of SQL Server, specify that the publication must support only SQL Server 2005 or a later version.
+Unless one or more Subscribers use a different version of SQL Server, specify that the publication must support only SQL Server 2005.
 This allows the publication to take advantage of new features and performance optimizations.
 For more information, see the "Compatibility Level for Merge Publications" section of Using Multiple Versions of SQL Server in a Replication Topology.